Session 8

 0 does not mean Carbon Neutrality

-Carbon neutrality claims comes often with several misleading techniques & assumptions:
+Carbon neutrality claims often come with several misleading techniques & assumptions:

-It misuses of the scientific definition of carbon neutrality while not reducing emissions, clearing the company of its responsibilities by croping them, misusing carbon accounting and assuming unrealistic carbon capture capacities.
+They misuse the scientific definition of carbon neutrality while not reducing emissions, clearing the company of its responsibilities by cropping them, misusing carbon accounting and assuming unrealistic carbon capture capacities.

 Carbon Neutrality demands Radical Changes